The Glamorous Life

 The Glamorous Life – review

 Of Sheila E’s three albums completed with Prince, The Glamourous Life, her 1985 debut album, is the better of these.
 It houses Sheela’s two true crowd-pleasers the title track and The Belle Of St. Mark.
 The standout track on the album and one of the best by all Prince’s associate acts, is The Belle Of St. Mark.
 This quintessential Revolution era tune is woefully overlooked even by Prince fans – is a most memorable track.
 It has that “I did’nt know that was Prince” background to it and if it were released by The Bangles the song would have received the success enjoyed levied on Manic Monday.
 Sheila has prestigious talent as a drummer and percussionist, but her albums did not invite repeat listening.
 The percussion sections became repetitive, even a little too long to play all the way through.
-For a prime example look at A Love Bizarre (Romance 1600), although this is doubtless her most iconic song due to its provenance with Prince, it rambles on for twelve minutes.
+For a prime example take A Love Bizarre (Romance 1600), although this is doubtless her most iconic song due to the provenance it has with Prince, it rambles on for twelve minutes.
 There are further examples too, in The Glamourous Life: Oliver’s House – yes, it is catchy, but the instrumental is 3 minutes too long, as is Shortberry Shortcake.
 That is not to say the work is self-indulgent they just offer the listen enough reward.
 What does, however, are the heart beating and melodic Noon Rendezvous, the album’s third best song.

 The Glamorous Life is rated 3 out of 5 by Goldies Parade.